Coupling Brownian loop soups and random walk loop soups at all polynomial scales: Preliminaries

 where $dz$ is according to the Lebesgue measure on $\Rb^d$, and $\Pb^{\rm br}(z,z;t)$ is the probability measure of a $d$-dimensional Brownian bridge (which is a loop) starting and ending at $z$ with time length $t$.
 The point $z$ is also called the \emph{root} of the loop.

-It is common to consider the loops in the Brownian loop soup as unrooted loops, by forgetting its root.
+It is common to consider the loops in the Brownian loop soup as unrooted loops, by forgetting their roots.
 However, for the purpose of this paper, we will always regard the Brownian loops as rooted loops, which makes it easier to compare the difference between two parametrized loops.

 It was shown in \cite{MR2045953} that the two-dimensional Brownian loop soup (as a set of unrooted loops) is invariant under conformal maps (up to time reparametrization).
 In this paper, we will use the fact that the $d$-dimensional Brownian loop soup (as a set of rooted loops) is invariant under the usual Brownian scaling (i.e.\ we scale space by $c$ and time by $c^2$), which is obvious from \eqref{eq:bl}.